httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ## The "aesgcm" HTTP Content Coding

-This memo registers the "aesgcm" HTTP content-coding in the HTTP Content Codings Registry, as detailed in {{aesgcm}}.
+This memo registers the "aesgcm" HTTP content coding in the HTTP Content Codings Registry, as detailed in {{aesgcm}}.

 * Name: aesgcm